nevracorapsiz/Analyzing-Rhode-Island-Traffic-Stops/README.md

 # The project answers the following questions:

--What is the rate of stopping vehicles by driver gender?
+What is the rate of stopping vehicles by driver gender?
--What is the arrest rate by gender?
+What is the arrest rate by gender?
 What is the arrest rate by race?
 For what reason are women drivers mostly stopped?
 For what reason are male drivers mostly stopped?